davetes/token-based-reward-system/SETUP.md

 - Verify private key is set correctly

 ### Backend Connection Issues
-- Ensure MongoDB is running
+- Ensure PostgreSQL is running and `DATABASE_URL` is correct
 - Check that contract addresses in `.env` are correct
 - Verify RPC_URL matches your network